 Distracted driving is a huge, nationwide problem.
 Texting and driving is theorized to have caused an increase in the frequency of accidents.
-Sending or reading a text can take your eyes off the road for five seconds.
+Let’s say a driver takes their eyes off the road for five seconds to send a text.
 If you’re going 50 miles per hour, you can travel the length of a football field in that time.
 The epidemic of distracted driving has increased the risk of the road.
 And of course, speeding also contributes to the severity of accidents.
 The faster you’re going, the worse an accident can be.

 3. Medical expenses have gotten higher.

 If you or one of your drivers causes an accident that injures the other driver, the driver’s injury could be ongoing.
 They might need a lot of time and medical attention to heal.
 And those medical bills can be very high.
 So, a possible claim could be very expensive.

 Many cars are becoming more “high-tech,” which means that repairs from even a minor accident can be more expensive.
 If the vehicle is equipped with cool new technology, repairing or replacing it can cost a lot of money.
 Again, that means that a potential insurance claim could be a lot higher.

 5. The costs of bodily injury liability have gone up.